eraofchaos/eraofchaos.github.io/artifacts/Bow of Elven Cherrywood.md

 ---
 title: "Artifacts - Bow of the Sharpshooter - Bow of Elven Cherrywood"
 permalink: /artifacts/Bow of Elven Cherrywood/
-excerpt: "Bow of the Sharpshooter - Bow of Elven Cherrywood.
+excerpt: "Era of Chaos  Bow of the Sharpshooter - Bow of Elven Cherrywood.
 A longbow carved from wood by elves.
 One of the components of the Bow of the Sharpshooter."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Bow of Elven Cherrywood.md"